dspeyer/dspeyer.github.io/magic.md

 To begin learning spellcraft, you must have some contact with raw magical energy and some idea of what the energy is.

 * If this is a teacher who is themselves a caster, no check is required.
 * If this is a well documented enchanted item, eight hours of study and a DC 10 wisdom check is required.
-(It is common for  introductory spell craft textbooks to hold permanent durability enchantments explained within the text for this purpose.).
+(It is common for introductory spellcraft textbooks to hold permanent durability enchantments explained within the text for this purpose.).
 * For an undocumented item, 40 hours and DC 15.
 * To learn from being the target of an instantaneous spell, DC 20
 * To learn from accidentally casting a spell under intense emotion, DC 15